davestj/scastd/README.md

 This repository omits generated build system files such as `configure` and `Makefile.in`.
 Run `./autogen.sh` (or `autoreconf -i && ./configure`) to generate them before building:

+Install the required development packages, including `libmicrohttpd-dev` on Debian/Ubuntu or `libmicrohttpd` via Homebrew on macOS, then run:

 ```
 ./autogen.sh
 make